Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Geometry-aware Pose Estimation

 \subsection{Pose Estimation Baseline Model}

-We adopt the state-of-the-art ResNet-based network in \cite{xiao2018simple} as our 2D pose estimation module.
-The network output is a set of low-resolution heat-maps $\hat{S} \in \mathbb{R}^{H \times W \times J}$, where each map ${\hat S}[:,:,j]$ can be interpreted as a probability distribution over the j-th joint location.
+We adopt one popular ResNet-based network described by \cite{xiao2018simple} as our 2D pose estimation module.
+The network output is a set of low-resolution heat-maps $\hat{S} \in \mathbb{R}^{64 \times 64 \times J}$, where each map ${\hat S}[:,:,j]$ can be interpreted as a probability distribution over the j-th joint location.
 At test time, the 2D prediction ${\hat P}_{XY}$ is given by the most probable ($\arg\max$) locations in $S$.
-This heat-map representation is convenient as it can be easily combined (concatenate or sum) with the other deep layer feature maps.
-To train this module, the loss function is
+This heat-map representation is convenient as it can be easily combined (e.g., concatenated) with the other spatial feature maps.
+To train this module, we utilize squared error loss

-where $G(P)$ is a target distribution created from ground-truth $P$ by placing a Gaussian with $\sigma=3$ at each joint location.
+where $G(\cdot)$ is a target distribution created from ground-truth $P$ by placing a Gaussian with $\sigma=3$ at each joint location.

-To predict the depth of each joint, we follow the approach of \cite{Zhou_2017_ICCV}, which combines the 2D joint heatmap and the intermediate feature representations in the 2D pose module as input to a joint depth regression module.
-These shared visual features provide additional cue for recovering full 3D pose.
+To predict the depth of each joint, we follow the approach of \cite{Zhou_2017_ICCV}, which combines the 2D joint heatmap and the intermediate feature representations in the 2D pose module as input to a joint depth regression module (denoted {\bf ResNet} in the experiments).
+These shared visual features provide additional cues for recovering full 3D pose.
 We train with a smooth $\ell_1$ loss \cite{fasterRCNN} given by:

-\paragraph{Alternate baseline} As a second baseline model we utilize the model of \cite{simple}, which detects 2D joint locations and then trains a multi-layer perceptron to regress the 3D coordinates $P$ from the vector of 2D coordinates $P_{XY}$.
-We use the ResNet model \cite{xiao2018simple} to detect the 2d locations key points and also consider an upper-bound based on lifting the ground-truth 2d joint locations to 3d.
+\paragraph{Alternate baseline:} We also evaluated two alternative baseline architectures.
+First, we used the model of \cite{simple} which detects 2D joint locations and then trains a multi-layer perceptron to regress the 3D coordinates $P$ from the vector of 2D coordinates $P_{XY}$.
+We denote this simple lifting model as {\bf SIM} in the experiments.
+To detect the 2D locations we utilized the ResNet model of \cite{xiao2018simple} and also considered an upper-bound based on lifting the ground-truth 2D joint locations to 3D.
+Second, we trained the {\bf PoseNet} model proposed in \cite{rootnet} which uses integral regression \citep{integral} in order to regress pose from the heat map directly.